disoweb/DigiPay/replit.md

 - **Security**: JWT authentication, rate limiting, helmet security

 ## Recent Changes
-- **2025-06-24**: Complete professional redesign of landing page with enterprise-grade design
+- **2025-06-24**: Optimized landing page for mobile-first experience with improved viewport efficiency
+  - Compressed hero section to fit entirely in first mobile viewport including CTA buttons
+  - Implemented 2x2 grid layout for trust indicators on mobile devices for better space utilization
-  - Implemented sophisticated hero section with live market data dashboard preview
+  - Reduced font sizes and padding in live market data cards to prevent content overflow
-  - Added clean, modern typography with proper hierarchy and spacing
-  - Created interactive FAQ section with smooth animations and comprehensive answers
-  - Built premium features grid with hover effects and professional iconography
+  - Fixed exchange rates to display whole numbers (₦1,583 instead of ₦1,582.50) for cleaner appearance
+  - Redesigned features section with horizontal icon-header layout for better mobile readability
-  - Added step-by-step "How It Works" section with numbered process flow
+  - Modernized "How It Works" section with card-based design, gradients, and connecting arrows
-  - Implemented fixed header with professional branding and clear navigation
+  - Reduced section spacing (py-20 to py-12) throughout page for better mobile flow
+  - Optimized FAQ and CTA sections with smaller padding and text sizes for mobile
-  - Created comprehensive footer with organized company information and links
+  - Compressed footer with smaller text and reduced spacing while maintaining functionality
-  - Used consistent blue/indigo color scheme with subtle gradients and shadows
-  - Added real-time market data simulation for user engagement
-  - Implemented proper accessibility with semantic HTML and ARIA labels
-  - Made fully responsive with mobile-first design approach
-  - Added professional call-to-action sections with clear value propositions
+  - Maintained professional aesthetics while significantly improving mobile user experience
 - **2025-06-24**: Enhanced trade management with expiration handling and improved UI/UX
   - Added "Expired" tab to trades page showing expired trades for 24 hours with reopen functionality
   - Enhanced status badge colors across all components (green for completed, red for expired/disputed, blue for payment_made, yellow for pending)